amreis/amreis.github.io/_posts/2017-05-28-reinforcement-learning-evaluating-behavior.markdown

 Using this `alpha` value, which is between zero and one, we can think of that last line in the following way:

 We have a sample from the value function in the `value` variable.
 This can be considered as a "noisy truth".
 What we do is _shift_ our current prediction by a small amount `alpha` in the direction of the "true" value (the one we sampled).
 That way, if we gradually reduce `alpha`, our estimate will converge to the true state-value function.
+Also, later when we will be doing _planning_, having this type of "shifting by alpha" behavior will allow us to forget the distant past, which means we can adapt to new behavior we find while exploring the environment.

 ## Wrap-up